Romania Travel Information

 Romanian is the official language, but English will be understood in Bucharest and other tourist areas.

 Medical facilities in Bucharest are good, but poor in the smaller towns and basic medical supplies are often in short supply.
-There is a reciprocal health agreement with the UK and most EU countries, whose citizens are entitled to free or low-cost emergency medical treatment on presentation of a European Health Insurance Card (EHIC), but travel health insurance is strongly advised.
+There is a reciprocal health agreement with most EU countries, whose citizens are entitled to free or low-cost emergency medical treatment on presentation of a European Health Insurance Card (EHIC), but travel health insurance is strongly advised.
+After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
+The GHIC allows UK citizens access to state healthcare during visits to the EU.
+The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.
 There have been a number of Hepatitis A cases in Romania and visitors are advised to seek medical advice about inoculations before travelling.
 Tap water is safe to drink, although bottled water is widely available.
-Stray dogs carry rabies and should be avoided.
+Stray dogs might carry rabies in remote regions and should be avoided.

-Visitors should take normal safety precautions in Romania; keep valuables safe and be aware of pickpockets and scam artists in major cities.
-Corruption is rife and visitors should be cautious of policemen demanding fines for spurious offences, or asking to see documents as a way of stealing cash; if approached in this way visitors should offer to go with them to the nearest police station before handing over any money or documents.
-Valuables, including passports, should not be left in hotel rooms, or near the window of a hotel room when you are there.
+Visitors should take normal safety precautions in Romania, such as keeping valuables safe and being aware of pickpockets and scam artists in major cities.
+Corruption is less rife these days, but visitors should be cautious of policemen demanding fines for spurious offences, or asking to see documents as a way of stealing cash.
+If approached in this way, visitors should offer to go with them to the nearest police station before handing over any money or documents.
+Travellers should not leave valuables, including passports, in hotel rooms, or near the window of a hotel room when they are not there.

+It is illegal to change money on the streets.
 Homosexuality, although legal, is frowned upon.
 A small and still largely closeted gay scene exists in the Romania's largest cities, particularly in Bucharest, which has a few gay clubs.
-Photography at airports is forbidden.
+Photography at airports is prohibited.

 Become our Romania Travel Expert